 Pretty much anyone can create their own online business or side hustle in a matter of minutes.
 This has opened up endless possibilities for entrepreneurs in many different fields, but it also means that the marketplace is flooded with competition.
-That’s what makes niche marketing strategies so important.
+That’s what makes niche market and marketing strategies so important.

 Before you go full-steam-ahead with your business launch, you need to choose a niche market to work within.
 You probably already have an idea of what type of product or services you want to offer, but you need to get very clear on who your target audience is and what you offer them.